AlexNexton/MS2-LingLang/README.md

 - [Color palette for Game Pages](wireframes/GamePagesColours.pdf)

-These colours will compliment each other well when used across the site creating pleasant ambience.
+These colours will compliment each other well when used across the site creating a pleasant ambience.

 ### Wireframes ###

 I designed the site mock-ups using [balsamiq wireframes](https://balsamiq.com/).
 Each image/pdf shows a page and how the displays would change on different screen sizes such as **mobile**, **tablet** and **desktop**.

 ## My Wireframes ##

 - [Homepage](/wireframes/HomePage.pdf)